thgrund/SuperDirtMixer/README.md

 ```

 For more in depth configuration options you can have a look into the helpfile.
 This is accessable in SuperCollider when your cursor is on `SuperDirtMixer` and you press i.e. `Command + D` on MacOS.

+## Shoutouts

+- Wouter Snoei for the MasterEQ which influenced the EQui
+- Scott Wilson for the EQui project that I extended for this project
+- Alik Rustamoff for the Dynamic Range Compression tutorial